woosukphillipkim0817/Intern_Glyph_Database_Processing/README.md

 OVERVIEW
 - Goal: processing a snapshot of Cloudlink's database for more effective data visualizations on Power BI
 - Language and Library Used: Python, Pandas
-- Modular Overview of Pipeline Implemented: raw data extracts in CSV format --(Python scripts)--> processed data downloaded to local operating system in CSV format --(Power BI)--> visualized data for client
+- Modular Overview of Pipeline: raw data extracts in CSV format --(Python scripts)--> processed data downloaded to local operating system in CSV format --(Power BI)--> visualized data for client

 PROCESS Stage 1: experimenting with PowerBI and proposing a shift to using Python and the Pandas library